Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 C. E-fulfilment and E-commerce

 The rise of 4PLs and related online players triggered a whole range of e-market business models with proper functionalities, often with mixed success.
 Acquiring critical mass seems to be the main obstacle.
 The e-business environment creates new distribution requirements in terms of e-fulfillment.
-The growth of e-fulfillment and e-commerce affected B2B (business to business) activity and boosted the online transactions at the levels of B2C (business-to-consumer), C2B, and C2C.
+The growth of e-fulfillment and e-commerce affected B2B (business-to-business) activity and boosted online transactions at the levels of B2C (business-to-consumer), C2B, and C2C.
 E-commerce increasingly shapes how people shop for goods.
 It has become an important tool for small and large businesses worldwide, not only to sell to customers but also to engage them with efficient delivery services.
-Information system quality, service quality, and users’ satisfaction are key in this respect.
+Information system quality, service quality, and user satisfaction are key in this respect.
 E-commerce offers more opportunities to reach out to customers worldwide and cut down unnecessary intermediate links, reducing the cost price.
 The vast amount of customer-related data allows e-commerce firms to achieve a high degree of personal customization and targeted marketing.
 Data integrity and (cyber)security are pressing issues for the e-commerce market.

 5. Information Technologies and Digital Transformation